f5devcentral/f5-distributed-cloud-labs-101/application/docs/pre-work/voltconsole.rst

 #.
 Once you log in, you will need to identify your namespace.

-    .. note:: It will usually be comprised of part of your name.
-For example, if you have the last name of "Chen," you can find a namespace of "eric-chen."
+    .. note:: It will usually be the user-part of your F5 email address with the period replaced with a hyphen.
+For example, if your F5 email address is eric.chen@f5.com  you can find a namespace of "eric-chen."
 Please note this name and use it in later steps to make it easier for others to distinguish between resources in shared namespaces.

     .. image:: ../_static/find-namespace.png